Opened 5 years ago

 - Notice: Trying to get property 'ID' of non-object

-don't check that its first argument is really a post object and directly tries to access its properties assuming it to be a valid object.
+Indeed, get_post_states don't check that its first argument is really a post object and directly tries to access its properties assuming it to be a valid object.

-should also check if its first argument is indeed a valid post object.
+I think both functions should be corrected: wp_setup_nav_menu_item should check the return value of get_post and get_post_states should also check if its first argument is indeed a valid post object.

-Culprit code from wp_setup_nav_menu_item
+Culprit code from wp_setup_nav_menu_item:

 <?php if ( $object ) { $menu_item->type_label = $object->labels->singular_name; // Denote post states for special pages (only in the admin). if ( function_exists( 'get_post_states' ) ) { $menu_post = get_post( $menu_item->object_id ); $post_states = get_post_states( $menu_post ); if ( $post_states ) { $menu_item->type_label = wp_strip_all_tags( implode( ', ', $post_states ) ); } }